Caedmon's Call: Musical evolution

-Over the years, Caedmon's Call have enveloped and adapted many different musical stylings, the most obvious being their folk and alternative rock roots.
+Over the years, Caedmon's Call enveloped and adapted many different musical stylings, the most obvious being their folk and alternative rock roots.
 On their first mainstream, self-titled release (Caedmon's Call), the band utilized stylings that ranged from straight-up folk-rock ("Lead of Love", "Coming Home"), rock ("Not the Land"), folk ("This World", "Bus Driver"), and simple acoustic guitar ballads ("Center Aisle").

 Their second album, 40 Acres, made after the dissolution of Warner Alliance, has a more settled folk-rock sound.
 Songs such as the Derek Webb-penned "Thankful", for instance, took advantage of those folk-rock stylings, relying heavily on percussion.

 Long Line of Leavers, their third wide-release album, became something of a milestone for the band, including a wider range of instrumentation and stylings.
 "The Only One" featured a brass accompaniment, something Caedmon's Call had never experimented with before, whereas "The Ballad of San Francisco" was debatably the most folkish song ever included on a Caedmon's Call album.
 "Prove Me Wrong" was a simple guitar-driven pop song, while "What You Want" stands in the tradition of "Not the Land" as upbeat rock-and-roll.

-The albums In the Company of Angels: A Call to Worship and Back Home came during an interim phase in which Aaron Tate and Derek Webb were mostly inactive as writers for the band, Aaron only contributing lyrics for the song "Beautiful Mystery" on Back Home and Derek's wife Sandra McCracken contributing music and lyrics for "Awake My Soul" to that record as well.
+The albums In the Company of Angels: A Call to Worship and Back Home came during an interim phase in which Aaron Tate and Derek Webb were mostly inactive as song writers for the band, Aaron only contributing lyrics for the song "Beautiful Mystery" on Back Home and Derek's former wife Sandra McCracken contributing music and lyrics for "Awake My Soul" to that record as well.
 A diverse array of songwriters provided material for the band.
 These albums, while still largely driven by the acoustic guitar, were characterized by simpler lyrics and melodies than the band's past material, and more of an adult contemporary feel that did not sit well with most older fans.
 Many felt the source of the band's relevance to be the hard-hitting, deeply introspective lyrics penned by Tate and Webb, which often included common and obscure Biblical, historical, and popular references cast in new contexts.
 Caedmon's was often billed or described as "a thinking Christian's band."
 Lacking these kinds of lyrics, and with the band adopting a blander CCM sound, many fans began looking elsewhere.